 - If you have a large family and are the only one earning a salary, you may want to consider the family income benefit rider.
 This rider pays a yearly income — in addition to the lump sum payout — to the family after the policyholder passes away.

 An insurance rider is an add-on policy that provides additional coverage and extends the terms and conditions of your policy.
 For instance, many life insurance riders allow you to use the money from your policy before you die.
 Life insurance companies sell a variety of riders which you can use to personalize your coverage based on your needs.

 As a policyholder, you can purchase as many riders as your life insurance provider sells.
 That means you have full control over how much coverage you have.
-However, each rider you add will cause your premium to increase.
-Some riders might be worth the money while others won’t add any significant benefit.
+However, each rider you add could cause your premium to increase.
+Some riders might be worth the money, while others may not add significant benefit.